fenixkz/rl_journey/Lesson-4/theory.md

-# Policy learning
+# Introduction to RL.
+Part 4.
+Policy-Based Reinforcement Learning.

 We have studied a significant portion of Reinforcement Learning (RL) where we focused on Value-Based Learning.
 This name originates from the fact that our learning process primarily revolved around estimating the action-value function $Q(s,a)$.
 Using these estimates, we could then derive a policy (typically a greedy or $\epsilon$-greedy policy), where for any given state $s$, we would choose the action corresponding to the highest $Q(s,a)$ value.
 So, although we were implicitly arriving at a optimal policy, we weren't learning the policy parameters directly.
-This chapter of RL explores how we can work with policies directly.
+This chapter of RL explores how we can use policies and more importantly how we can improve them.

 One key advantage of directly learning a policy is that it can naturally handle continuous action spaces (where finding a $\max_a Q(s,a)$ is impossible) and can learn truly stochastic policies, which can be optimal in certain situations.